 Top Risks

 Monero faced 73 exchange delistings in 2025, including restrictions from Binance and Kraken across parts of Europe, severely fragmenting centralized exchange liquidity.
-Mandatory privacy features make Monero a primary target for regulatory action, and atomic swap adoption is growing as an alternative access mechanism.
+Mandatory privacy features make Monero a primary target for regulatory action.
+THORChain mainnet integration (targeted May-June 2026) and atomic swaps provide growing decentralized access alternatives.

 Mandatory privacy (ring signatures, stealth addresses, RingCT) means all transactions are private by default, making supply auditability dependent on the cryptographic soundness of the privacy primitives.
 Unlike Zcash's opt-in privacy, there is no transparent fallback to verify total supply.